ReactiveX/rxjs/CONTRIBUTING.md

 - The documentation is auto-generated directly from the source code.
 - In short: From the source code we generate JSON documents, describing each operator, function ... and render this JSON within an Angular application
 - The folder `docs-app` contains everything you need for building and developing the docs
-- the folder `doc` used to be the documentation, but should remain until all content is transfered.
+- the folder `doc` used to be the documentation, but should remain until all content is transferred.
 - The [Documentation README](docs_app/README.md) will support you
 - After a PR is merged to master the docs will be published to https://rxjs-dev.firebaseapp.com/